Tate Frantz

-Tate Frantz (born 28 March 2005) is an American ski jumper.
+Tate Frantz (born March 28, 2005) is an American ski jumper.

 Career

-On 11 February 2023, he made his World Cup home debut at Lake Placid, but got stuck in the qualification round.
+On February 11, 2023, he made his World Cup home debut at Lake Placid, but got stuck in the qualification round.

 He reached his first World Cup points in Ruka at the 2023/24 season opening with 30th place individual.
 He improved that result later in the season at Vikersund (Vikersundbakken) with 16th place, a career best.

 Together with Erik Belshaw, he took 7th place at the Super Team World Cup event in Wisła.

+In the Men's normal hill individual event at the 2026 Winter Olympics, Frantz finished 21st.